slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 back there especially.
 This results in pretty good recollection of the most important facts, even with my brain.

-# Staying Up To Date
+# Staying up to date

 I use [elfeed] to query the [arXiv] for new preprints that are of interest to me.
 Thankfully, the fields I'm subscribed to tend to be